scaryshari8/scaryshari8/README.md

 # Shari Kaplan Witaschek
-### Professional Copy Editor • Content Editor • Proofreader • Writer • AI Content Curator
+### Professional Copy Editor • Content Editor • Medical Editor • Proofreader • Writer • AI Content Curator
 *(aka “Scary Shari” to friends — in the fun way!)*

 I'm a detail-loving (a.k.a. nerdy) editorial expert and publishing operations specialist with